Letter from the President

 I encourage you to go to WBBA’s Public Policy page on our website to learn more about our priorities and to get involved.

-We remain dedicated to work to help our members grow and succeed, as well as to focus on our mission to grow life sciences in Washington, and to support “Innovation to realization, from breakthrough discoveries to better health care solutions.”
+We remain dedicated to work to help our members grow and succeed, as well as to focus on our mission to grow life sciences in Washington, and to support “Innovation to realization, supporting breakthrough discoveries to better health care solutions.”

 Please feel free to let us know how we can be of assistance to you, and we hope to see you in the very near future.